Move over chocolate cake, there’s another fudgy treat in town.

 However, just remember that these baked goods don’t give you a pass from eating vegetables at meals!

-Looking for more ways to add vegetables to baked goods?
+Looking for more ways to add fruits and vegetables to baked goods?
 Check out these tried-and-true Foodal creations:

 - Sweet Potato Chocolate Brownies